Kate Barrington / Cats.com

 In total, we give Made by Nacho cat food a 46 out of 60 rating or an B+ grade.

-American celebrity chef and reality television personality Bobby Flay is the mastermind behind this cat food brand, though the face of the brand is his cat, Nacho.
-As a talented chef and restauranteur, Bobby Flay understands the important of high-quality, flavorful ingredients.
+While Bobby Flay is the mastermind behind this cat food brand, the face of the brand is his cat, Nacho.
+As a talented chef and restauranteur, Bobby Flay understands the importance of high-quality, flavorful ingredients.
 That’s why Made by Nacho cat food uses only the best ingredients to support your cat’s health.

-Sourcing And Manufacturing
+Sourcing and Manufacturing

 Made by Nacho cat food is made in the USA from globally sourced ingredients.
 Though the company states their ingredients are sourced from around the world, they don’t provide any specific details.